hgjura/ServerTools.ServerCommands/README.md

 ```

 If the ```Func``` parameter returns ```false```, after any custom logic and processing you decide, than the outcome is that the library will simply remove the message form the DLQ hence deleting forever (you may decide to log a message or archive the message somewhere else).
-If it returns ```true```, than the library falls into the Pattern 1 for that message, and posts it into the main queue, and removes it from the DLQ>
+If it returns ```true```, than the library falls into the Pattern 1 for that message, and posts it into the main queue, and removes it from the DLQ.

-As ou can see this option allows you to satisfy both Pattern 1 or Pattern 2, or a combination thereof.
+As you can see this option allows you to satisfy both Pattern 1 or Pattern 2, or a combination thereof.

 Here is the full code for this: